pulse-framework/pulse/docs/getting-started/setup-with-react.md

 });
 ```

 This wrapper is only for React functional components at this time, we're working on building a wrapper for class components.
-If you already use class components you'll have to stick to the second method for now; manual intergration.
+If you already use class components you'll have to stick to the second method for now; manual integration.

 `pulse.wrapped` takes two parameters, the first is your component as a function, the second is the data you want to subscribe to from within Pulse.
 [See mapData()](/guide/usage.html#using-data)

 ## Method #2

-### Manual Intergration
+### Manual Integration

-This method of intergration requires you to subscribe and unsubscribe your component to Pulse manually.
+This method of integration requires you to subscribe and unsubscribe your component to Pulse manually.
 We've built methods directly into Pulse to make this easy.

 ```js
 import React from 'react';